Skip to content

 Valgrind

-The most classic memory debugging tool on Linux, capable of detecting leaks, illegal reads and writes, uninitialized reads, and double frees.
-No recompilation is needed; simply prepend valgrind before your program:
+The most classic memory debugging tool on Linux, capable of detecting leaks, illegal reads/writes, uninitialized reads, and double frees.
+No need to recompile, just add valgrind before the program:

 bash

-We recommend always enabling ASan during development and testing phases.
+It is recommended to always enable ASan during development and testing phases.

-Bind the lifetime of a resource to the lifetime of an object.
+Bind the lifecycle of a resource to the lifecycle of an object.
 The constructor acquires the resource, and the destructor releases it.
-When an object goes out of scope, the destructor is guaranteed to be called (even if an exception occurs), ensuring the resource is properly released.
+When the object leaves scope, the destructor is guaranteed to be called (even if exceptions occur), and the resource is guaranteed to be released correctly.

-std::shared_ptr—shared ownership with reference counting.
+std::shared_ptr — Shared ownership + reference counting.
 Releases memory when the last shared_ptr is destroyed.
-We recommend creating it with std::make_shared.
+Recommended to create with std::make_shared.

-std::weak_ptr—does not increase the reference count, used to break circular references between shared_ptr instances.
+std::weak_ptr — Does not increase reference count, used to break circular references between shared_ptrs.

 Standard Library Containers

-std::vector replaces manually malloc'd dynamic arrays, and std::string replaces manually malloc'd string buffers.
-In modern C++, you almost never need to use new/delete directly, let alone malloc/free.
+std::vector replaces manual malloc dynamic arrays, std::string replaces manual malloc string buffers.
+In modern C++, you almost never need to use malloc/free directly, let alone new/delete.

 Summary

-We started with memory layout, clarified the respective roles of the stack and the heap, broke down the semantics and pitfalls of the four dynamic memory functions one by one, summarized the five most common memory errors, and finally compared C++'s RAII and smart pointers.
-Dynamic memory management is one of the most error-prone areas in C, but once you master the right methodology and tools, most errors can be avoided.
+We started with memory layout, clarified the roles of the stack and heap, dissected the semantics and traps of the four dynamic memory functions one by one, summarized the five most common memory errors, and finally compared C++'s RAII and smart pointers.
+Dynamic memory management is one of the most error-prone areas in C, but once you master the correct methodology and tools, most errors can be avoided.

 Exercises